zackJKnight/can-blazor-make-me-happy/README.md

 1/30/22 - 3 hours
 1/31/22 - 1 hour (skia - fill points in a circle)
 2/4/22 - 1.5 figure out how to debug wasm
+2/6/22 - 1 hour learn about fast ui